 It is also important to understand that tooth problems leading to root canal therapy can develop even when teeth and gums are apparently in excellent health.
 Some dental health problems, as with systemic problems, are just beyond your control.

-Binod Verma, Dentistry, answered
+Binod Verma, Dentist, answered

 Root canal can be prevented with preventive measures

 - Visit your dentist twice every year unless more frequent visits are recommended by your dentist.

 - Allow your dentist to perform the procedures he is recommending; if not convinced, take a second opinion, but do not wait till it hurts.